Garlic Parmesan Jicama Fries

 Garlic Parmesan Jicama Fries Directions

-Preheat 1 inch of avocado oil to medium heat in a large skillet.
+Preheat 1 inch of avocado oil or olive oil to medium heat in a large skillet.

 To peel a jicama, cut off the root.
 From the cut side, cut some vertical notch down the side like you would peel the skin off with a knife.
 Grab the jicama skin and pull down to the other end of the jicama.
 Repeat on all sides of the jicama.

 Cut jicama into shoestring French fries sizes with a knife.

 Toss shoestring jicama fries until evenly coated in a shallow bowl containing protein powder and seasonings.

 To see if the oil is hot enough for fries, throw a tiny piece of the batter into the hot oil.
 If it sizzles right away, the oil is ready.
 Add jicama fries to the hot oil.
 Don't over-crowd the pan.
 Add just enough to cover the bottom of the skillet.
 Fry for about 7-12 minutes or until the fries are golden brown.
 Remove from heat and place on a paper towel to catch the excess oil.